Bold = Emphasis/Commentary

 PRESENT DAY: MAY 22 - 2014

-[Ben Tennysonn: You have arrived at: Tech Square, Downtown Area - Siyenn City, Washington] said the voice on the bus, which woke Ben as fast as XLR8, [Have a safe, and pleasant stay]
+[Ben Tennysonn: You have arrived at: Tech Square, Downtown Area - Siyenn City, California] said the voice on the bus, which woke Ben as fast as XLR8, [Have a safe, and pleasant stay]

 Ben made his way off the bus, nearly tripping and falling off the platform-based, window-less bus that was about 20 feet above ground.
 He wasted no time in leaving the bus station and heading straight to the center of Tech Square, where a Dexlabs employee was waiting impatiently on the grand staircase to their magnificent headquarters.